evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       shownSunWasRemovedMessage: false,
       rotationClockwise: true, // When true, the strawberry is rotating clockwise
       approachCurvature: 3,
+      position: {x: 1, y: 1} // CUrrent position
     };

+    /*
+     Updates the strawberry position and detects collision with the Sun or the Earth.
+     This function is called on every frame, 60 times per second.
+    */
+    that.update = function() {
+      if (physics.state.paused) { return; }

+      // Update strawberry position
+      // ------------------

+      that.updatePosition();
+      var distanceFromTheSunPixels = that.distanceFromTheSunMeters / physics.constants.scaleFactor;
+      that.position = that.calculatePosition(distanceFromTheSunPixels, that.angle);
+      that.drawstrawberry(that.position);

+      // // Check if strawberry has collided with the Sun
+      // // ------------------

+      // if (isCollidedWithTheSun(strawberryPosition)) {
+      //   userInput.removeSun();

+      //   if (!shownSunWasRemovedMessage) {
+      //     physics.state.paused = true;
+      //     shownSunWasRemovedMessage = true;

+      //     gameoverMessage.showWithContinueButton("Greetings Earthlings!
+An unauthorized dark energy transfer has been detected in your stellar system.
+This transfer slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
+To restore our profits we have removed your star.
+We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.", didTapContinueButtonAfterSunHasBeenRemoved);
+      //   }
+      // }

+      // // Check if strawberry has collided with the Earth
+      // // ------------------

+      // if (isCollidedWithTheEarth(strawberryPosition)) {
+      //   strawberryCounter.increment();

+      //   if (shownstrawberryHasLandedOnEarthMessage) {
+      //     showNewStrawberry();
+      //   } else {
+      //     physics.state.paused = true;
+      //     shownstrawberryHasLandedOnEarthMessage = true;

+      //     gameoverMessage.showWithContinueButton("The giant strawberry safely landed on the Earth and kept standing there without any signs of activity.
+On closer examination it appeared to be made of some kind of mineral similar to diamond.
+The landing site has soon become a popular tourist attraction where one can buy a smoothie or a strawberry-shaped souvenir.", didTapContinueButtonAfterCollisionWithEarth);

+      //     helper.hideBlockElement(strawberryElement);
+      //   }
+      // }
+    }

+     // Return true if the strawberry has collided with the Sun that.isCollidedWithTheSun = function() {
+      var sizeOfTheSun = 1.2 * graphics.values.currentSunsSizePixels;
+      if (sizeOfTheSun < 50) { sizeOfTheSun = 50; }
+      return collision.areCollided(that.position, graphics.values.center, sizeOfTheSun);
+    }

+    // Return true if the strawberry has collided with the Earth that.isCollidedWithTheEarth = function(strawberryPosition) {
+      return collision.areCollided(strawberryPosition, graphics.values.earthPosition, 2.0 * graphics.values.earthSize);
+    }

+    that.updatePosition = function() {

+      var currentSpeed = 0;

+      if (that.distanceFromTheSunMeters > that.distanceFromTheSunLightSpeedOffMeters) {
+        // Use light speed, too far fro the Sun currentSpeed = that.lightSpeedMetersPerSecond;
+      } else {
+        // Use normal speeed, close to the Sun currentSpeed = that.speedMetersPerSecond;
+      }

+      var distanceTravelledInOneFrame = currentSpeed * physics.constants.timeIncrementPerFrameInSeconds;
+      that.distanceFromTheSunMeters -= distanceTravelledInOneFrame;
+    }

+    that.drawstrawberry = function(position) {
+      var left = (position.x - that.strawberrySizePixels / 2) + "px";
+      var top = (position.y - that.strawberrySizePixels / 2) + "px";
+      that.element.style.left = left;
+      that.element.style.top = top;
+    }

+    that.calculatePosition = function(distance, angle) {
+      var rotationSign = that.rotationClockwise ?
+1 : -1;
+      // Add some curvature to the motion var curvature = rotationSign * Math.sin(distance / 300) * that.approachCurvature;
+      var udatedAngle = curvature + angle;

+      var centerX = Math.cos(udatedAngle) * distance + graphics.values.center.x;
+      var centerY = Math.sin(-udatedAngle) * distance + graphics.values.center.y;

+      return {
+        x: centerX,
+        y: centerY
+      };
+    }

     that.createElement = function() {
       if (that.element !== null) { return; }